Misfits-Rebels-Outcasts/ShaderMuse/README.md

 Find out more on Nodef [Open Digital Compositing Pipeline](https://github.com/Misfits-Rebels-Outcasts/Nodef/blob/main/documentation/NodeBasedCompositingOnMobile.md)

-For one, we can express the steps of our Digital Compositing Pipeline as a List as shown below:
+For one, we can express our Digital Compositing Pipeline as a simple list:

 <img src=documentation/FireShaderEffectsDigitalCompositingPipeline.jpeg width="40%" height="40%">